fermyon/spin/docs/content/sips/006-spin-plugins.md

 SUBCOMMANDS:
     install      Install plugin as described by a remote or local plugin manifest. uninstall    Uninstall a plugin.
-    update       Update one or all plugins to the latest or specified version.
+    upgrade      Upgrade one or all plugins to the latest or specified version.
 ```

 **`spin plugin install`**